spiritinlife/spiritinlife.github.io/_posts/2014-08-02-Implementing-hanging-rack-clothes-js-canvas.markdown

   xCamera.prototype.updateViewport = function() {

     if (HangingRack.controls.left === true){
       //Update the position of Camera
-      this.xView += this.cameraSpeed * HangingRack.STEP;
+      //Left means that we need to see more to the  right so we add this.xView += this.cameraSpeed * HangingRack.STEP;
     }

     if (HangingRack.controls.right === true){
       //Update the position of Camera
-      this.xView -= this.cameraSpeed * HangingRack.STEP;
+      //Right means that we need to see more to the left so we subtract this.xView -= this.cameraSpeed * HangingRack.STEP;

     }